EwoutH/EPA1316-hw/README.md

 # EPA1316-hw
 A repository to share labs and homework implementations for the Introduction to Urban Data Science course at the Delft University of Technology.

+## Contributing
+Do you have a nice implementation?
+Open a [Pull request](https://github.com/EwoutH/EPA1316-hw/pulls) with your Juypter notebook in the correct directory for that assignment.
+Make sure to rename your notebook to start with your (nick)name (for example `ewouth-hw-01.ipynb`).

+Policies for merging proposed solutions into a single notebook will be considered later.

+## New to Git(Hub)?
+The GitHub [Hello World](https://guides.github.com/activities/hello-world/) is a good place to get started.
+For more about Git, see the GitHub [Git Handbook](https://guides.github.com/introduction/git-handbook/).

+Installing [GitHub Desktop](https://desktop.github.com/) can be very useful.

 ## Resources
 All course information is available at https://cusp.tbm.tudelft.nl/courses/epa1316/